 It is hereby moved by the Board of the Central Puget Sound Regional Transit Authority that the Northgate Service and Fare Equity report for inclusion in Sound Transit's 2022 Title VI Program is approved.

-approved.

-APPROVED by the Board of the Central Puget Sou thereof held on nd Regional Transit Authority at a regular meeting
+APPROVED by the Board of the Central Puget Sound Regional Transit Authority at a regular meeting thereof held on May 27, 2021.

+Kent Kéel

-Attest: Kent Keel Board Chair
+Board Chair

-Kathryn Flores Board Administrator